 Since heat conditions can change rapidly, someone at the worksite should monitor conditions and adjust the plan throughout the workday.
 In industries such as delivery services where on-site monitoring isn’t feasible, consider training workers on heat illness and who to contact regarding any heat-related conditions that develop.

 Working in hot conditions may be unavoidable, but can be done safely with precautions.
 Federal OSHA doesn’t yet have a standard on heat illness, but all employers must protect employees from heat-related hazards.
 Our archived webcast “Heat Stress: Keeping your cool when weather heats up!” from July 22, 2021, covered the causes of heat stress and steps employers can take to keep employees safe.
-Log in or register for a free trial to view the webcast.
+Log in or register for a free trial to view the archived webcast.